-The policy of the Oklahoma City Fire Department is that no employee will operate at an emergency or non-emergency scene beyond a safe level of physical and mental endurance.
-The Rehabilitation Group will be utilized to evaluate and assist personnel to avoid sustained physical exertion that can result in acute health detriments as well as to evaluate and assist personnel who may already be suffering from the effects of sustained physical exertion during emergency operations.
-The Rehab Group will provide a specific area where personnel will assemble to receive:
+No employee will operate at an emergency or non-emergency scene beyond a safe level of physical and mental endurance.
+These guidelines apply to all appropriate emergency incidents and training exercises where physical activity or exposure to extreme environmental conditions exists.
+Rehabilitation (Rehab) will be utilized to evaluate and assist personnel to avoid sustained physical exertion that can result in acute health detriments as well as to evaluate and assist personnel who may already be suffering from the effects of sustained physical exertion during emergency operations.
+Rehab will provide a specific area where personnel will assemble to receive:

-- a physical assessment
+- √ a physical assessment

-- revitalization rest, refreshments, etc.
+- ✓ revitalization rest, refreshments, etc.

-- treatment for physical and/or mental stress as well as physically-induced injuries and/or illnesses
+- ✓ treatment for physical and/or mental stress as well as physically induced injuries and/or illnesses

-- close monitoring of physical condition
+- ✓ close monitoring of physical condition

-- transportation for those requiring treatment at medical facilities
+- ✓ transportation for those requiring treatment at medical facilities